OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 **4\.
 Visibility of your Profile to Non-Members of XING**

 Under "Privacy" you can set the level of your privacy at any time.
 This means that you decide whether to increase your level of privacy or opt in favour of more visibility online, enabling more exposure of your profile for potential business partners.
 When you register, your default privacy settings rather promote the spirit of networking.
 The data contained in your profile is visible to non-members of XING and traceable by search engines on the Internet.
-This, however, does not include personal contact details such as email addresses or phone numbers.
+This, however, does not include personal contact details such as e-mail addresses or phone numbers.

 If you signed up to XING before 17.08.2007 the following regulation continues to apply: